 Configuring Bot Advanced Settings

-This section provides guidance on configuring advanced settings for your bot, allowing you to customize its behavior and functionality to better suit your needs.
+This section provides guidance on configuring advanced settings for your bot to customize its behavior and functionality.
+All advanced settings are located on the bot Details page.

 General Settings

-To set up the general details of your bot, navigate to the General section on the bot Details page and configure the parameters outlined below.
+To set up the general details of your bot, click the General section header and configure the following parameters:

 Name |